CGCookie/retopoflow/docs/v4/changelist.md

 - Added new custom icon for Loops tweaking in tool header
 - Cleaned up tool header UI
 - Fixed proportional editing circle size and location
+- Fixed non-uniform scale issues when drawing in PolyStrips

 ## 4.1.9